 Applied Behavior Analysis

-Applied Behavior Analysis (ABA) is the leading approach to creating significant positive behavior change in children with autism.
+Applied Behavior Analysis (ABA) is the leading approach to creating significant positive behavior change for autistic children.

 Speech and Occupational Therapy